The Katoomba Cascades (Waterfall and Lookouts)

-The Katoomba Cascades form a small but picturesque water spectacle on the Kedumba River in the Katoomba area of the Blue Mountains.
+The Katoomba Cascades form a small but beautiful water spectacle on the Kedumba River in the Katoomba area of the Blue Mountains.

 Two short walking trails, starting from the cascades, lead to two different lookouts from where visitors can soak in fantastic views of the Jamison Valley.

-The Katoomba Cascades area has a dedicated car park along Cliff Drive at the large grassy area with picnic tables (see map location).
+The Katoomba Cascades area has a (paid) car park along Cliff Drive at the large grassy area with picnic tables (see map location).

 If you’re driving in from the Katoomba town centre, turn into Katoomba Falls Rd from Katoomba Street, followed by a left turn into Cliff Dr, where the car park is.
-If that is full, try Katoomba Falls Reserve further down on Cliff Dr.
+If that is full, try Katoomba Falls Reserve (free) further west on Cliff Dr.

 Do note, though, that this is a popular area in the Blue Mountains, and finding a parking spot on the weekends can often be challenging.